Challengers defeat incumbent and former council president in Buena Republican primary

-BUENA — After disputes over the fate of a 100-year-old fire company sewed strife throughout the community, more change is coming to Buena.
+BUENA — After disputes over the fate of a 100-year-old fire company sewed strife throughout the community, more change is coming to the borough.

 The new Republican nominees are not expected to face competitive Democratic opposition in the November general election.